Campaign streamers of the American Revolutionary War

 Campaign streamers of the American Revolutionary War are a set of campaign streamers that military units participating in designated actions are allowed to display.
 The basic American Revolutionary War streamer is scarlet with a white center stripe, and a golden yellow inscription identifying the action.
-Scarlet is the color of the mother country and the white stripe symbolizes the virgin land of the new country separated from its former sovereign by force of arms.
+Scarlet is the color of the mother country (i.e. Great Britain) and the white stripe symbolizes the virgin land of the new country separated from its former sovereign by force of arms.

+Campaigns

-Participation in the following actions in the American Revolutionary War qualifies a military unit's standard to include a campaign streamer with the given designation:
+Participation in the following 16 actions in the American Revolutionary War qualifies a military unit's standard to include a campaign streamer with the given designation: